GSTT-CSC/QMS-Template/README.md

 ### Who is this repo for?
 Who would benefit most?

 - **NHS Institutions** looking to implement a QMS for in-house developed SaMD and AIaMD _e.g.
-Medical Physics / Clinical Scientific Computing teams_
+Medical Physics / CSC teams_
-- **Life Science departments at universities** who are looking at spinning out companies from research groups developing AIAMD and SaMD
+- **Life Science departments at universities** who are looking at spinning out companies from research groups developing AIaMD and SaMD.
-AIaMD and SaMD.
 - **Small- and Medium- sized Enterprises (SME's)** starting their regulatory journey

 ### Who are we?

 The CSC team within Medical Physics at GSTT aim to build SaMD and AIaMD to the same standard as commercially available medical software.
-We are a team consisting of predominantly clinical scientists, AI engineers, doctors, and NHS Scientist Training
-Programme (STP) trainees.
+We are a team of clinical scientists, AI engineers, doctors, and NHS Scientist Training Programme (STP) trainees.

 We have adopted an ethos of 'radical transparency' to make available as much of our output as possible, for the benefit of the NHS and the wider health tech sector.